aadhilmsyed/RouteConverter/README.md

 ## Try It Out

-You can try out this program online on Replit!
-Simply visit the following link: [FMC Route Generator on Replit](https://fmcroutegenerator--geofs-flights-c.repl.co/).
+You can try out this program by visiting the following link: [FMC Route Generator](https://fmcroutegenerator--geofs-flights-c.repl.co/).

 ## Contact